halaxa/json-machine/README.md

 }
 ```

-Parsing an array instead of a dictionary follows the same logic.
+Parsing a json array instead of a json object follows the same logic.
 The key in a foreach will be a numeric index of an item.

 If you prefered JSON Machine to return objects instead of arrays, wrap `JsonMachine` call into